culurciello/culurciello.github.io/_posts/2016-07-09-video-comprehension.markdown

 In other words the representation is always: actor, place, action - since we live in a causal world!!!!
 So this is what gets in our brain, and what should get into our neural net.

+In general the idea is to learn a representation from as many modality as possible.

+- video and audio
+- use multi CNN to extract features from each modality
+- use RNN for each modality to extract sequences
+- combine features into a final classifier to solve a task

 # the future

 Is for us to make.